 What makes a car vintage or classic in Ireland?

 Well, for a car enthusiast almost any vehicle can be considered as classic, as long if it has a legendary status or sentimental value for the owner.
 But formally, for motor tax standards in Ireland, a car must have 30+ years to be categorised as classic.
 Moreover, cars that have been manufactured in the years 1919-1930 are classified as vintage.
 If they have been made before 1919, they are simply referred to as antique or veteran cars.
+For more detailed information, you can check our article on the differences between classic, vintage, antique and veteran cars.

 Vintage and classic cars fall under a different regime when it comes about insurance in Ireland.
-Although you are legally required to insure any car you drive in Ireland, classic and vintage cars require a more specialised insurance cover.
-For instance, classic and vintage cars generally have a higher value than contemporary cars, so the insurance policy needs to cover the high value in case of any claims.
+Although you are legally required to insure any car you drive in Ireland, classic and vintage cars require a more specialised cover.
+For instance, classic and vintage cars generally have a higher value than contemporary cars, so the policy needs to cover the high value in case of any claims.

-Also, the insurance for vintage and classic cars in Ireland is dependent on the annual usage you foresee, bringing down its cost if you drive it less often and with extra care.
-And, unlike your everyday car, these classic and vintage cars are most likely to present modifications over time, but this won’t hurt your insurance as they are being seen rather as improvements to the integrity and safety of the vehicle.
+Also, the premium for vintage and classic cars in Ireland is dependent on the annual usage you foresee, bringing down its cost if you drive it less often and with extra care.
+And, unlike your everyday car, these classic and vintage cars are most likely to present modifications over time, but this won’t hurt your premium as they are being seen rather as improvements to the integrity and safety of the vehicle.
 Lastly, you will need a specific insurance for a classic car, one that doesn’t include features that don’t apply, like no claims bonus.

 If you are the happy owner of a classic or vintage car and you’re looking for a good deal, just ask Insure my Cars to give you a car insurance quote now.